emanuelmoraes-dev/list-entities-vue-alpha-restful-request/README.md

 * Currently, the "searchDefault" function needs to be implemented externally by a class that inherits from this class provided here.

 * The "searchSepAnd" option from "list-entity-vue" has not been implemented for this package.

+* The "searchSepOr" option from "list-entity-vue" is available only for attributes that are array.